pulkit2374/ShapeAI_Python_machine_Learning/README.md

 # SHAPEAI PYTHON AND MACHINE LEARNING BOOTCAMP
-Hi I made this project during the 7 Days free bootcamp, conducted by <b> SHAPEAI
+Hi I made this project during the 7 Days free bootcamp, conducted by SHAPEAI
 </b>.
 The  instructor during the session was Mr. Shaurya Sinha (data Analyst Intern at Jio).
 I got to learn a lot during these 7 days and it was an amazing experience learning with SHAPEAI.